bytecodealliance/jco/README.md

 npm install @bytecodealliance/jco
 ```

-JCO can be used as either a library import or as a CLI via the `jco` command.
+Jco can be used as either a library import or as a CLI via the `jco` command.

 ## Example